melvinalmonte/angular-tester/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.

+## Pre-commit hooks

+Install husky to orchestrate pre-commit actions.

+`npm install -D husky`

+add prepare script to set up husky directory

+`npm set-script prepare "husky install"`

+run `npm run prepare` to setup husky.

+To add a new hook run `npx husky add .husky/pre-commit "your npm run script goes here"`

+For example, to add unit tests before each commit you write the command will go as follow

+`npx husky add .husky/pre-commit "npm test"`

+now before any commit `npm test` will run.

+Additionally if you take a look at `package.json` line 10, the `setup_app` will install the needed dependencies and will setup husky.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.